5 Goal-Setting Mistakes to Avoid at All Costs

 Everyone had to make adjustments, and I’m willing to bet your annual goals weren’t immune to that.

-Rather than making annual goals, quarterly goal setting allows you to make more practical future plans that are less likely to be thwarted by unforeseen circumstances.
+Rather than making annual goals, quarterly goal setting allows you to make more practical plans that are less likely to be thwarted by unforeseen circumstances.

 2. Being Too Outcome-Specific